chainguard-dev/justtrustme/README.md

 # justtrustme

 justtrust me is a demo/testing OIDC token issuer.
-It will accept any claims as query parameters and mint valid OIDC tokens with them.
+It will accept any claims as query parameters (or POST body using JSON encoding) and mint valid OIDC tokens with them.

 Needless to say, __do not trust anything about this__.